milesj/boost/docs/cli.md

 }
 ```

-And from within a component by accessing the `ProgramContext`, like so.
+The logger is also accessible within a component by using the `ProgramContext`, like so.

 ```tsx
 import React, { useContext } from 'react';